 - Cereal, cardboard packages (remove plastic padding) and food boxes

 - Plastic drinks bottles (keep lids on, do not flatten)

 We will not empty bins or recycling bags which contain the following:

-- Yoghurt pots, plastic tubs or food trays.
+- Yoghurt pots, plastic tubs, food trays or foil containers

 - Textiles, clothes and shoes (take clothes and bric-a-brac to your local charity shop or recycling bank).